 Regular Partnered Tournaments:

 First started in February 2011, the Masters Cup tournament is one of the longest running and premier online events in the South East Asian + Oceania region!
 Originally monthly, the Masters Cup has since expanded to include the Americas, and is now run fortnightly.
 One edition is NA/SEA only, the next open to all regions, repeat.
 The Masters Cup is directly run by the OSC team.

 Run by Wardi and streamed on WardiTv, the Wardi Open is a $400+ Groups into Playoff style tournament for EU, NA + KR stars!

-NA Ladder Heroes is a tournament run by feardragon that encourages and rewards players for practising and playing on the NA Ladder!
+NA Ladder Heroes is a tournament run by feardragon that encourages and rewards players for practicing and playing on the NA Ladder!
 Each week the top 20 highest ranked GM players earn points towards a Monthly final.
 The first + second highest ranked players also earn $ weekly.
 After the 4 week month, the top 12 players ranked by weekly points are then invited to the monthly finals (~$380 USD)